GoodyCarlo/cmsc134-mp2/examples/tampered_signature/README.md

 python receiver.py -mpath examples/tampered_signature/msg_original.json
 ```

-Expected output is: "The signature of this message has been tampered with"
+Expected output is: `The signature of this message has been tampered with`

 ### To check the tampered message: